Su Chiao-hui

 Su Chiao-hui (蘇巧慧 (Sū Qiǎohuì, So͘ Kháu-hūi); 5 April 1976) is a Taiwanese lawyer, legal scholar, and politician who is currently a member of the Legislative Yuan.

 Early life and education

-Su Chiao-hui was born in Pingtung County and was raised in New Taipei City.
-She is the daughter of former Taiwanese premier Su Tseng-chang.
+Su was born on 5 April 1976.
+She grew up in New Taipei City and is the daughter of Su Tseng-chang, who later served as premier.
+From the age of five, Su frequently accompanied her father during election campaigns, where she listened to political speeches and distributed campaign leaflets.
+She has two younger sisters: Su Chiao-chun, a creative arts designer, and Su Chiao-ning, a professor at Oakland University.
+Like her sisters, Su graduated from Taipei First Girls' High School.

-After graduating from Taipei First Girls' High School, Su studied law and sociology at National Taiwan University and graduated with a Bachelor of Laws (LL.B.) degree.
-She then completed graduate studies in the United States at Boston University and the University of Pennsylvania, earning a Master of Laws (LL.M.) from the Boston University School of Law and a second LL.M. from the University of Pennsylvania Law School in 2007.
-She eventually earned her Doctor of Juridical Science (S.J.D.) from the University of Pennsylvania in 2011.
+Like her sisters, Su graduated from Taipei First Girls' High School.
+After high school, Su studied law and sociology at National Taiwan University and graduated with a Bachelor of Laws (LL.B.) degree.
+She then completed graduate studies in the United States at Boston University, where she earned an LL.M. degree from the Boston University School of Law, and the University of Pennsylvania, where she earned a second LL.M. in 2007 and a Doctor of Juridical Science (S.J.D.) in 2011 from the University of Pennsylvania Law School.

 Legal career

 Su Chiao-hui was a trial lawyer who did pro bono work for people in poverty.
 While working for Formosa Transnational Attorneys at Law, a firm founded by Fan Kuang-chun and John Chen, Su was mentored by Wellington Koo.
 She has also served as executive director of her father's Eball Foundation starting in 2012.